 Drew Martenson, RRT

-Drew joined the Spirometry 360 team in 2010 as the Chief Over-Reader, providing feedback and one-on-one coaching.
+Drew served as Chief Over-Reader from 2010 - 2017, providing feedback and one-on-one coaching.
 He is a member of the faculty for the Spirometry 360 Coach Learning Labs.
-Drew has been a respiratory therapist for 13 years working in an acute clinical care setting, providing care from the ICU to the pulmonary function lab.
-He is currently working as the Clinical Educator for Respiratory Care at Glendale Adventist Medical Center in Glendale, California.
+Drew has over a decade of experience working as Respiratory Therapist in an acute clinical care setting, providing care from the ICU to the pulmonary function lab.

 Jim Stout, MD, MPH